tomdesair/tus-java-server/README.md

       <version>1.0.0-0.1-SNAPSHOT</version>
     </dependency>

 The main entry point of the library is the `me.desair.tus.server.TusFileUploadService.process(javax.servlet.http.HttpServletRequest, javax.servlet.http.HttpServletResponse)` method.
-You can call this method inside a `javax.servlet.http.HttpServlet`, a `javax.servlet.Filter` or any REST API controller of a framework that gives you access to `HttpServletRequest` and `HttpServletResponse`.
+You can call this method inside a `javax.servlet.http.HttpServlet`, a `javax.servlet.Filter` or any REST API controller of a framework that gives you access to `HttpServletRequest` and `HttpServletResponse` objects.
 In the following list, you can find some example implementations:

 * [Tus resumable file upload in Spring Boot REST API with Uppy JavaScript client.](https://github.com/tomdesair/tus-java-server-spring-demo)
 * (more examples to come!)